2012 North Carolina Senate election: District 9

 Incumbent Republican Thom Goolsby has represented the 9th district since 2011.

 District 10

 Incumbent Republican Brent Jackson has represented the 10th district since 2011.

 District 11

 Incumbent Republican Buck Newton has represented the 11th district since 2011.

 District 12

 The new 12th district is considerably different from its predecessor.
 Redistricting resulted in it losing its share of Wayne County and most of Johnston County, except for a small section in the western corner where Rouzer's home is located.
 The new district now includes all of Harnett and Lee counties.
 Incumbent Republican David Rouzer, who has represented the 12th district since 2009, did not seek re-election.
-Rouzer instead ran for U.S House District 7.
-Republican Ronald J. Rabin won the open seat.
+Rouzer instead ran for U.S. House district 7.
+Republican Ronald Rabin won the open seat.

 District 13

-Incumbent Democrat Michael P. Walters has represented the 13th district since 2009.
+Incumbent Democrat Michael Walters has represented the 13th district since 2009.
 The new 13th district lost its share of Hoke County, but now includes Columbus County.